lacaulac/troubadour/README.md

 - Listen to files from your computer or from the Internet
 - Remembers when you stopped
 - Easily get back to your last listen
+- Import and export from M3U8 files!
+    - Kinda limited at the moment, but definitely going to get better

 ## What it's made of